sungupt/Lumber/README.md

 ## Lower Back Pain Predictor using Machine Learning and Data Science
+### Hi there 👋 , this projects aim for further advancement in medical domain.
+Although there is 87% accuracy in this project,I am making improvements to increse its proficiency and  I would love your support .

 ### Objective
 The main aim of this project is to detect the result of lumber- lower back pain